luan13242/AnalyzeSocialNetwork/README.md

-Use A Self Developed Java Graph Class and R To Identify and Study Communities in Amherst and Caltech Colleges Facebook Snapshot (Sep.
-2005) Data
+Use Girvan-Newman Algorithm (Java Graph)and R To Identify and Study Facebook Communities in Colleges
 =======

 Overview